Achaemenid conquest of the Indus Valley: Second Persian invasion of Greece (480-479 BCE)

 Indians were employed in the Achaemenid army of Xerxes in the Second Persian invasion of Greece (480-479 BCE).
-All troops were stationned in Sardis, Lydia, during the winter of 481-480 BCE to prepare for the invasion.
+All troops were stationed in Sardis, Lydia, during the winter of 481-480 BCE to prepare for the invasion.
 In the spring of 480 BCE "Indian troops marched with Xerxes's army across the Hellespont".
-It was the "first-ever force from India to fight on the continent of Europe", storming Greek troops at the Battle of Thermopylae in 480 BCE, and fighting as one of the main nations until the final Battle of Platea in 479 BCE.
+It was the "first-ever force from India to fight on the continent of Europe", storming Greek troops at the Battle of Thermopylae in 480 BCE, and fighting as one of the main nations until the final Battle of Plataea in 479 BCE.

 Herodotus, in his description of the multi-ethnic Achaemenid army invading Greece, described the equipment of the Indians:

-Herodotus also explains that the Indian cavalry under the Achaemenids had an equipment similar that of their foot soldiers:
+Herodotus also explains that the Indian cavalry under the Achaemenids had an equipment similar to that of their foot soldiers:

 The Gandharis had a different equipment, akin to that of the Bactrians:

 Destruction of Athens and Battle of Plataea (479 BCE)

 After the first part of the campaign directly under the orders Xerxes I, the Indian troops are reported to have stayed in Greece as one of the 5 main nations among the 300,000 elite troops of General Mardonius.
-They fought in the last stages of the war, took part in the Destruction of Athens, but were finally vanquished at the Battle of Platea:
+They fought in the last stages of the war, took part in the Destruction of Athens, but were finally vanquished at the Battle of Plataea:

-At the final Battle of Platea in 479 BCE, Indians formed one of the main corps of Achaemenid troops (one of "the greatest of the nations").
+At the final Battle of Plataea in 479 BCE, Indians formed one of the main corps of Achaemenid troops (one of "the greatest of the nations").
 They were one of the main battle corps, positioned near the center of the Achaemenid battle line, between the Bactrians and the Sakae, facing against the enemy Greek troops of "Hermione and Eretria and Styra and Chalcis".
 According to modern estimates, the Bactrians, Indians and Sakae probably numbered about 20,000 men altogether, whereas the Persian troops on their left amounted to about 40,000.
 There were also Greek allies of the Persians, positioned on the right, whom Herodotus numbers at 50,000, a number which however might be "extravagant", and is nowadays estimated to around 20,000.
 Indians also supplied part of the cavalry, the total of which was about 5,000.